neetjn/py-component-controller/docs/source/controller.rst

 Using `pyselenium-js <https://github.com/neetjn/pyselenium-js/blob/master/pyseleniumjs/e2ejs.py#L130>`_ under the hood we can log our browser's console output.
 To initialize the logger, you can reference the *console_logger* method from the controller's js attribute (pysjs reference).
-Once you've initialized the logger, use the controller api method *dump_browser_logs* to drop your logs to your host machine.
+Once you've initialized the logger, use the controller api method *browser_logs* to drop your logs to your host machine.

 .. code-block:: python